novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-205.md

 "No, it was mutually beneficial."

-Son Jung-ui gained from investing in promising places, and venture companies gained momentum by meeting investors.
+Son Jung-yi gained from investing in promising places, and venture companies gained momentum by meeting investors.

-It could be said to be a win-win, but Son Jung-ui's expression was filled with regret.
+It could be said to be a win-win, but Son Jung-yi's expression was filled with regret.

 There was a reason.